IONA Technologies: Leadership

+NASDAQ

 Despite having just 11 staff, they then sold a multi-national network management system to Motorola, and then a solution to Boeing, and were able to become the first Irish company to float on the NASDAQ, achieving the fifth largest debut on that exchange to date.

 At peak the company reached a market valuation of US$1.75 billion.

 Horn stepped down from the CEO role in 2000, but remained as a non-executive director; he returned to the CEO role from 2003 to 2005, after the "dotcom crash".
 On 25 June 2008 it was announced that IONA would be acquired by Progress Software for about $162 million, the deal closing shortly thereafter.
 Over its lifetime, about 30 new companies had spun out from IONA.

 On 24 December 2012 Progress Software sold the IONA-related Orbix, Orbacus and Artix software product lines to Micro Focus International plc for $15 million.

+Open-source spin-offs

 The open-source group was later spun out into its own entity, FuseSource Corp, which was acquired by Red Hat in 2012.
 This group consisted of individuals and technologies involved in the various open-source projects and communities, including those that joined as part of the acquisition of LogicBlaze.